 To learn which jewelry cleaners are best for your fine and fashion jewelry pieces, we suggest consulting this handy chart from Connoisseurs.
 And since you’ll want to save time for your outdoor pursuits, we recommend two Connoisseurs cleaners to keep inside your handbag or tote.

 Use a portable Connoisseurs Diamond Dazzle Stik to quick-clean your diamond wedding rings and precious stones.
 It’s easy enough to use daily…just twist, brush and dazzle!
-And try Connoisseurs Fashion Jewelry Wipes on all your costume and fashion jewelry.
-These pre-moistened wipes shine in a flash to remove the dirt, makeup and lotions that build up on jewelry in the Dog Days of Summer…and beyond!
+And try Connoisseurs Jewelry Wipes on all your gold and silver jewelry.
+These dry, disposable, nontoxic wipes will keep your jewelry shining in the Dog Days of Summer…and beyond!

 Watch the official trailer for Dog Days, a new film starring Vanessa Hudgens, Eva Longoria, and Nina Dobrev, premiering in August.